 Author: Fran Bock , Friend for forty years

-All photos in this post Courtesy of Neighborhood Church Historical Archives / Fran Bock, Historian
+All Photos Courtesy Neighborhood Church Archives / Fran Bock, Historian